codebyviral/avvise/README.md

  <br />
  ## License and Copyright

-This project is licensed under the [MIT License](LICENSE).
+This project is copyrighted by AVVISE under the Indian Copyright Act © 2024.

-Copyright © 2024 AVVISE.

 You can view the official copyright certificate [here](./AvviseROC.pdf).
 <br />